NYC Backyard Landscaping & Remodeling Costs

 Concrete pavers cost

 To spend less, “Concrete pavers are available in dozens of size and color options for $4–5/square foot,” Santiago said.
 In addition, they don’t need a crane for installation.
 Installation for both concrete and stone pavers will be the same, with costs varying depending on the current base rather than the material you choose.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Calculating your backyard landscaping costs

-Your backyard landscaping costs are also determined by demolition work.
+An important factor in determining cost is the amount of demolition work.
 That type of work will vary by what you have in place now, so contractors don’t want to guess on costs.
 Do you have an existing patio that must be removed?
 Or grass?
 How good is the access?
 Are you working on the ground floor or higher up?

 There are so many variables that rough estimates without seeing the site aren’t possible, our contractors said.
 They need to see what’s there first and learn what you want before they can give an estimate.
 Post your project on Sweeten to discuss the possibilities.
 “I have to look at the job; two jobs are never alike.
 Labor is not easy to price.
 There are a lot of elements factoring in,” Santiago noted.